Johann II, Prince of Liechtenstein: Foreign affairs

+In 1867, Alexander II of Russia had offered Johann the purchase of Russian Alaska, but he refused as he believed the territory was useless.

 Johann II somewhat cooled relations with Liechtenstein's traditional ally, Austria-Hungary and its successor states, to forge closer relations with Switzerland, particularly after World War I. Liechtenstein was neutral during the war, which broke Liechtenstein's alliance with Austria-Hungary and led it to go into a customs union with Switzerland.
 In 1924, late in Johann's reign, the Swiss franc became Liechtenstein's official currency.

 Patron of arts

-Johann II added much to the Liechtenstein Princely Collections.
+Johann II, an outstanding art connoisseur and a generous patron, added much to the Liechtenstein Princely Collections.
 Although considered a prominent patron of the arts and sciences during his long reign, Johann II was also considered to be rather unsociable and did not participate in social events.
-He never married or had any children, like several other members of his family.
+Rarely did he show up in his magnificent Vienna residences, Liechtenstein City Palace and Liechtenstein Garden Palace.
+He also never assumed any tasks in Austrian politics or the Austrian military, and he never married or had any children like several other members of his family.

+From 1884, he rebuilt Liechtenstein Castle, the ancestral seat of his family near Vienna, which had fallen into ruins.
 Between 1905 and 1920, Schloss Vaduz was renovated and expanded.
-Prince Johann II did not live in the castle or even in Liechtenstein, but his successors made the castle the princely residence in 1938.
+Like all of his ancestors he never lived in the principality of Liechtenstein, but on the vast Austrian and Moravian estates of the House of Liechtenstein which were 7.5 times the total area of the Principality itself.
+His main homes were the castles of Lednice and Valtice (German names: Eisgrub and Feldsberg) in what is today the Czech Republic (then part of Austria-Hungary with the Austrian-Bohemian border running through the park between the two castles).
+The local administration of the Principality was overseen by a governor, and the government office was located at the prince's seat.
+It was not until the German occupation of the Czech lands at the beginning of World War II that the residence was moved to Vaduz.

+Declining health and death

-Upon his death in 1929, Johann II was succeeded by his brother Franz I.
+As Johann entered his later years, his eyesight began to decline rapidly and on 12 November 1928, he underwent surgery to remove cataracts.
+He died on 11 February 1929 and was succeeded by his younger brother Franz I.